SpaceX rocket junk streaked spectacularly across the Pacific Northwest sky Thursday night

 That second stage of the rocket travels “at least three times faster than the first stage ever gets, and so it has 10 times the energy,” McDowell said.
 “That’s why it’s a lot harder to solve the problem of bringing it back and using it again.
 They haven’t solved that one yet.”

 Left to its own devices, any piece of metal equipment in orbit will gradually be slowed down by the friction of the air, even in the very thin atmosphere 300 miles up.
-Its circular orbit will spiral inwards until at a height of about 60 miles above the earth it encounters an atmosphere that, with the friction from traveling at such high speed, will cause it to heat up thousands of degrees.
+Its circular orbit will spiral inward until at a height of about 60 miles above the earth it encounters an atmosphere that, with the friction from traveling at such high speed, will cause it to heat up thousands of degrees.

-Without some heat shield like the one that protected the Space Shuttle, metal melts — and the gear breaks up as they “re-enter” the atmosphere.
+Without some heat shield like the one that protected the Space Shuttle, metal melts — and the gear breaks up as it “re-enters” the atmosphere.

 “It is not unheard of for there to be sonic booms in this situation,” McDowell said, potentially explaining what drew Zimmerman to her window.